orjangj/cookbook/security/secure_boot.md

 Algorithm (SHA) to ensure data is in a state of integrity.
-SHA's transforms data into a unique fixed-length digital fingerprint that is computationally infeasibly to forge and replace, thus enabling the secure boot process to detect both accidental or intentional data corruption.
+SHA's transforms data into a unique fixed-length digital fingerprint that is computationally infeasibly to forge and replace, thus enabling the secure boot process to detect both accidental and intentional data corruption.

 **Source Authentication** provides assurance that the data originates from a legitimate source (the private key-holder).
 When a digital signature is created for a firmware image, the image is first hashed using a Secure Hash Algorithm (i.e. SHA256), and then subsequently encrypted using the private key.
 The resulting signature is then attached to the original firmware image to create a signed image.
-During the signature verification process, the verifiying entity computes the hash over the original image and compares the result to the decrypted signature attached to the image.
-Only the corresponding public key is capable of decrypting the signature that results in the original hash computed by the signatory.
-If the two hash values are equal, the digital signature is authentic and the recipient is given the assurance that the image is both in a state of integrity and comes from a trusted source.
+During the signature verification process, the signature is decrypted using the corresponding public key.
+To check whether or not the decrypted signature is authentic, the verifiying entity computes its own hash over the original image.
+If the computed hash matches the result of the decrypted signature the verifier is given the assurance that the image is both in a state of integrity and originates from a legitimate and trusted source.
 The following diagrams illustrate the signing and verification process for digital signatures.

 ```plantuml
 @startuml